ihandrian/LinuxEssential_Tools/README.md

 # LinuxEssential_Tools
-Simple tool to install essential tools for Linux
+Simple tool for essential package in Linux,created based on personal preference.
+You can change as your preference.

 Here's a quick rundown :